 These resources and services will provide you with more information about court process:

-- If you prefer to navigate to resources in a language other than English, go to the MOSAIC Multilingual Legal Publications website.
-It features resources in eight languages: Arabic, Chinese, French, Korean, Persian, Punjabi, Spanish, and Vietnamese.
+- If you prefer resources in a language other than English, go to the MOSAIC Legal Advocacy Program website.

 - Court Information Program for Immigrants provides free legal information and referrals to new immigrants and refugees.
 Services are available in English, Chinese, Vietnamese, Punjabi, Hindi and Spanish.
 Phone 604-760-5727 in Greater Vancouver and 1-866-550-2474 elsewhere in B.C.